MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-create-inventory-picks.md

 ---
-    title: How to: Create Assembly BOMs | Microsoft Docs
+    title: How to: Create Inventory Picks | Microsoft Docs
-    description: Assembly BOMs specify which components or resources are required to assemble the item that the assembly BOM represents.
-Assembly BOMs usually contain items but can also contain one or more resources that perform the assembly work.
-For more information, see Resource Usage Type.
+    description: When your location is set up to require pick processing but not shipment processing, you use the **Inventory Pick** document to organize and record your picking activity.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP